What is the GROW model?

 The GROW method is mainly used for professional-coaching purposes.

-Which kind of goals?
+Which type of Goals?

 The GROW method works better with Defined and Measurable goals.

-Although this method is widely used for coaching purposes, we propose you to use for your own Goals.
+Although this method is widely used for coaching purposes, we propose you to use it for your own Goals.

 - It is a very useful way of organizing your goals and its steps are easy to remember.